aesy/m3u-to-spotify/m3u-to-spotify-cli/README.md

 ```

 ```
-Tool for migrating/converting m3u/m3u8 playlists to Spotify.
+Tool for exporting m3u/m3u8 playlists to Spotify.

-This program reads a music playlist of type m3u or m3u3 (extended utf8-encoded m3u) to search for each song on Spotify and adding it to a playlist.
+This program reads a music playlist of type m3u or m3u8 (extended utf8-encoded m3u) to search for each song on Spotify and adding it to a Spotify playlist.
 The search is enhanced by using the id3 tags of the music file, if possible.

-The result (whether a song was found/added or not) and errors are printed to stderr.
+The result (whether a song was found/added or not) is printed to stdout and errors to stderr.

-Usage: m3u-to-spotify.exe [OPTIONS] --client-id <CLIENT_ID> --client-secret <CLIENT_SECRET> --redirect-url <REDIRECT_URL> --playlist-path <FILE>
+Usage: m3u-to-spotify [OPTIONS] --client-id <CLIENT_ID> --client-secret <CLIENT_SECRET> --redirect-url <REDIRECT_URL> --playlist-path <FILE>

 Options:
       --client-id <CLIENT_ID>